 AAUW at the United Nations

 As a nongovernmental organization, AAUW has special consultative status with the U.N.
 Department of Economic and Social Affairs.
-AAUW’s representatives attend briefings, organize events, and form coalitions to take action on women’s issues such as girls’ empowerment, human trafficking, and women’s opportunities in science, technology, engineering, and mathematics.
+AAUW’s representatives attend briefings, organize events, and form coalitions to take action on women’s issues such as girls’ empowerment, human trafficking, economic security, and women’s opportunities in science, technology, engineering, and mathematics.

 Our Representatives at the United Nations